 Ecology and Habitats

 Nighthunters are, unsurprisingly, nocturnal.
-While they have been spotted during the day the birds remain fairly sluggish and prefer shaded locations until dusk, where they begin to scout for food in the form of flower nectar and small insect.
+While they have been spotted during the day the birds remain fairly sluggish and prefer shaded locations until dusk, where they begin to scout for food in the form of flower nectar and small insects.
 Upon nightfall the birds enter their active state, quickly flitting from flower to flower in a surprisingly organized manner.
 This behavior continues until dawn, at which point the birds conclude their activities and most disappear until dusk returns.
 The nighthunter is most commonly spotted in the fields of farmer who have contracted for service with Pollination by Night, after a representative of the organization has personally surveyed the fields to be serviced.

 Dietary Needs and Habits